Getting Iron for the Bullhorn God

 –Lou Gossett Jr, as “Sgt Foley,” in An Officer and a Gentleman

+Remember, SMSgt Ferguson didn’t pick me because I could run.
+He picked me because I couldn’t run, but I just kept on going anyway.
+SMSgt Ferguson taught me a lot about what it means to get your mind right, and how to keep it right.
 If your mind is right, your butt will follow.
-SMSgt Ferguson taught me a lot about what it means to get your mind right, and how to keep it right.

 I only got a slice of SMSgt Ferguson’s life